Top UK Immigration Lawyers with Over 5000 Successful Applications

 • Renegotiate the terms of a trade union’ collective agreement’ or

 • Exercise a flexibility or variation clause within the existing employment contract, which will allow you to make a change.
 For example, the contract may include a flexibility clause that allows the employer to vary the office the employee works from or the working hours.
-Even if a flexibility clause exists, it is always recommended to consult with the employee before imposing the change.
+Even if a flexibility clause exists, employers should always consult with the employee before imposing the change.
 This will ensure that they have the chance to discuss any concerns and be comfortable with the new arrangement.
-Not doing so may result in the employee feeling frustrated with the change being imposed on them.
+Failing to do so may frustrate the employee with the imposed change.

-The key point here is that you must get an agreement to vary the terms and conditions of employment before any change is made that may affect the rights of workers.
+The key point here is that you must obtain an agreement to vary the terms and conditions of employment.
+Any change that may affect workers’ rights should only be made after securing this agreement.
 Changing the terms and conditions of employment offers a great opportunity to discuss any concerns with the employee and to address these before finalising the new arrangements.

 Dismissal and rehire